AdobeDocs/experience-manager-cloud-service.en/help/forms/using-form-data-model.md

 In addition, you can use the `guidelib.dataIntegrationUtils.executeOperation` API to write a JavaScript in the code editor for the rule editor. <!-- For API details, see [API to invoke Form Data Model service](invoke-form-data-model-services.md).-->

-### Using custom functions to invoke form data model
+### Invoke form data model using custom functions {#invoke-form-data-model-using-custom-functions}

 You can [invoke form data model using custom functions](/help/forms/rule-editor.md#custom-functions-in-rule-editor-custom-functions).
-To invoke form data model, it is mandatory to whitelist the form data model for an Adaptive Form.
+To invoke the form data model, it is mandatory to whitelist it for an Adaptive Form.

-   > [{]!NOTE]
-   >
-   > By default, you can not invoke form data model using custom functions.

-To whiletlist the FDM for an Adaptive Form, perform the following steps:
+To whiletlist the form data model for an Adaptive Form, perform the following steps:

 1. Go to Experience Manager web console at `https://server:host/system/console/configMgr`.
-1. Locate Adaptive Form and Interactice Communication Web Channel Configuration.
+1. Locate **[!UICONTROL Adaptive Form-Level Whitelisting of Form Data Model for Service Invocation - Configuration Factory]**.
-1. Tap to open the configuration in edit mode.
+1. Click the plus icon to add the configuration..
-1. Add the Generate Schema Compliant Data checkbox.
+1. Add the regex pattern for **[!UICONTROL Content path pattern]**.
+By default, the value is `/content/forms/af/(.*)`, but you can change it.
+1. Add the regex pattern for **[!UICONTROL Form Data Model path pattern]**.
+By default, the value is `/content/dams/formsanddocuments-fdm/(.*)`, and you can also change it.
 1. Save the settings.

+The configuration is saved under the **[!UICONTROL Adaptive Form-Level Whitelisting of Form Data Model for Service Invocation - Configuration Factory]** option, and you can modify it in edit mode.